eitanyaffe/hpipe/README.md

 The hpipe tool processes metagenomic Hi-C maps to infer properties of the underlying genomes, in the form of genome anchor/union pairs.
-Each genome anchor is a collection contigs that are contained in the genomes of one ore more related strains, while each matching genome union is the combined genomes of the related strains.
+Each genome anchor is a collection contigs that are contained in the genomes of one or more related strains, while each matching genome union is the combined genomes of the strains.

 The pipeline was developed by Eitan Yaffe, at David Relman's lab, Stanford.
 It is distributed under the GNU General Public License v3.0.
 If you have